May 9, 2019

 Course 13: Little coins of white asparagus and black truffle were layered side by side on top of a white asparagus puree.
 It was a delicate balance between subtle and earthy flavors on top of a creamy texture.

-Course 14: A coconut gelée was draped over black garlic, Dungeness crab, and peanuts with cilantro and cilantro flowers decoratively encircling the dish.
+Course 14: A coconut gelée was draped over black garlic, Dungeness crab, and peanuts while cilantro and cilantro flowers decoratively encircled the dish.
 An addictive, savory sauce made from the crab head was spooned over the course before black truffles were shaved on top for an extra, luxurious touch.

 Course 15: The al dente fava beans were cooked in pork stock and served with perfectly sautéed morels and seared artichokes.
 A vegetable dish that tasted more incredible than it may initially appear to the eyes.

 Course 16: Japanese firefly squid were paired with a traditional Basque pil-pil sauce.
 The black portion of the sauce was made from squid ink.
-The flavor of the squid was so pristine that they needed no sauce at all.
+The flavor of the squid was so pristine that the sauce became superfluous.
 I alternated between eating them plain and dipping them in the pil-pil to experience the beauty of an unadulterated product as well as the way Somni intended the course to be eaten.

 Course 17: This fabulous Norwegian langoustine was prepared three ways.
 The savory head was cured in miso and then seared; the plump and meaty tail was covered in clarified butter; and the claws were smoked.
 I could not pick a favorite method.
 I just craved more delicious langoustine!